 Last year Carlsberg celebrated their laboratory’s 140-year anniversary with the release of a limited edition beer, Rebrew.
 Carlsberg carefully extracted yeast from the first beer ever to be made on pure yeast in 1883 to create the Rebrew.
 The successful experiment resulted in a decision to launch a lager on the Danish market made on the original yeast and original recipe.

 Now, the 134-year-old yeast is back in brew for all to taste.

-Christian Halsted, Brand Strategist, comments, “Carlsberg 1883 is really the father of all modern beers.
+Christian Halsted, Strategy Director, comments, “Carlsberg 1883 is really the father of all modern beers.
 The fact that Carlsberg continues to experiment and refine beer making is part of the company’s DNA and why this collaboration is particularly exciting.
 But during the process, we came to realise that Carlsberg 1883 is not just a story of Carlsberg or Emil Chr.
 Hansen’s scientific breakthrough.
 Due to their immense influence on beer, 1883 has become synonymous with the story of all the lagers of the world.”

 1883 marks the year when Carlsberg invented the method for producing pure yeast.
 At the time, breweries all over the world were struggling with their own yeast production.
 In a true open-source manner, Carlsberg decided to share their pure yeast with other breweries for everybody to brew quality beer in every batch.
 Indeed, sharing is caring.